OpenDataDE/codeofconduct/README.md

 11. Ensure that the relationships and conversations between community members, the local government staff and community partners remain respectful, participatory, and productive.
 12. Provide an environment where people are free from discrimination or harassment.

-Code for America reserves the right to ask anyone in violation of these policies not to participate in Code for America network activities, events, and digital forums.
+Open Data Delaware reserves the right to ask anyone in violation of these policies not to participate in Open Data Delaware network activities, events, and digital forums.

 ####Code for America's Anti-Harassment Policy